zalenix/portaldocs/portal-sdk/templates/portalfx-performance.md

   - Bad CSS selectors are defined as selectors which end in HTML elements for example `.class1 .class2 .class3 div { background: red; }`
     - Since CSS is evaluated from right-to-left the browser will find all `div` elements first, this is obviously expensive
 - Don't use extension level defined style sheets
-    - These can be declared as `<Stylesheet>` unscoped to Blades or Parts in PDL or
+    - These can be declared as `<Stylesheet>` unscoped to Blades or Parts in PDL
 - Fix your telemetry
   - Ensure you are returning the relevant blocking promises as part of your initialization path (`onInitialize` or `onInputsSet`), today you maybe cheating the system but that is only hurting your users.
   - Ensure your telemetry is capturing the correct timings